 Proposals may be submitted at any time, with review and allocation occurring in periodic cohorts.
-To be considered for the first cohort, your application must be submitted by 11:59PM Eastern Time on Tuesday, June 15th 2021.
+To be considered for the next cohort, your application must be submitted by 11:59PM Eastern Time on Tuesday, November 16th 2021.
 Applications considered in this cohort will be notified of a decision by July 15th 2021.

 Frequently Asked Questions

 Who is eligible for credits through the program?

 The program is open to any verifiable graduate student or faculty member from an accredited academic institution, including PhD students, masters students, postdocs, professors, and similar, from any of the following countries: Argentina, Australia, Austria, Brazil, Belgium, Bulgaria, Canada, Chile, Colombia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, India, Indonesia, Israel, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Spain, Sweden, Switzerland, The United Kingdom, and The United States.

 Verification may take the form of a faculty directory listing on your home institution’s website, a letter from a department official or PI who has a faculty directory listing, or anything else that can be used to independently verify your role and institution.

 Not directly.
 Faculty may apply for and disburse credits for undergraduates’ use in teaching or independent study.

 Undergraduates interested in the program are encouraged to find a faculty sponsor to oversee their research and jointly submit an application.